 Millennials are hard workers

+Today’s Millennials are aware that they’ll have to work longer than previous generations.
+What’s more, they don’t seem to mind.
 The Harvard Business Review reports that an overwhelming number of Millennials are self-identified “work-martyrs,” full-time employees who want their bosses to view them as fully dedicated.
-Forty-three percent of them even feel guilty for taking time off, and they’ve forgone more paid time off than any other demographic.
+Twenty-two percent (men) and thirty-two percent (women) of them even feel guilty for taking time off, and they’ve forgone more paid time off than any other demographic.
 The Deloitte consulting group uncovered an upswing in employee loyalty among Millennials, with over a third stating they see themselves staying five or more years in their current position.
 In stark contrast to their personification as lazy or entitled, Millennials are eager to impress and stay employed.

 Blame The Avocados